-The second campground is primitive camping with 13 available sites.
+The Lakefront Campground is primitive camping with 13 available sites.
 Water is available, but not at each site; and there is a central restroom.

 The third campground is available for supervised youth groups such as scouts, etc. This campground is available upon request and is located on Kentucky Lake near the park office.
 The area is served by porta-johns and water is located nearby.
 There is no charge for use of the area, but adult supervision is required